|

 Overhead bins in an economy train

 The difference comes when you consider the number of people in the wagon.
-In Economy, the overhead bins get filled up pretty quickly and you might have to keep your backpack with you.
+In Economy, the overhead bins get filled up pretty quickly and you might have to keep your backpack down with you.

 But usually, people are understanding and will help you fit it above by squeezing other luggage around.
 There’s always a way!